S.A. chartered organizations, University recognized student & Greek groups, faculty,

 - Events may be subject to a set-up charge if the event begins before 10 a.m.

-- If you are providing any food: Groups must have a Waiver of On-Campus Catering Policy Form approved by Binghamton University Dining Services.
+- If you are providing any food from an external vendor: Groups must have a Off Campus Vendor Request Form approved by Binghamton University Dining Services.

 RESERVATION CONFIRMATIONS, SWITCHES AND CANCELLATIONS